1 in 4 nurses has been assaulted at work.

 Physical and verbal abuse against nurses is a serious problem in hospitals, clinics, and other healthcare settings across the country.
 The likelihood of health care workers being exposed to violence is higher than prison guards or police officers.

-Recent disturbing and alarming incidents have put a spotlight on abuse against nurses: In just the past few months, an emergency room nurse in Massachusetts was stabbed by a patient.
+Disturbing and alarming incidents have put a spotlight on abuse against nurses: An emergency room nurse in Massachusetts was stabbed by a patient.
 Two nurses in Illinois were taken hostage, and one was beaten and raped.
 A nurse in Utah was pushed and wrongly arrested by a police officer.
 An Arkansas nurse was pushed down a flight of stairs.

 We can and must do better.